IanYangChina/DRL_Implementation/exp_multi_goal/README.md

 page](https://github.com/openai/mujoco-py/issues/253).
 However, I still suggest you to run these codes on Linux systems.

 The [pybullet-multigoal-gym](https://github.com/IanYangChina/pybullet_multigoal_gym) environment is a migration of the open ai gym multigoal environment, developed by the author of this repo.
 It is free as it is based on Pybullet.
-You will need it to run the pybullet gym experiments.
+You will need it to run the pybullet experiments.

 #### Some notes I made when I was implementing HER:
 * The original paper uses multiple cpu to collect data, however, this implementation uses single cpu.
 Multi-cpu might be